SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

-Firstly, when Iris evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from numbers into :class:`~datetime.datetime`-like objects for ease of calendar-based testing.:
+Firstly, when Iris evaluates Constraint expressions, it will convert time-coordinate values (points and bounds) from numbers into :class:`~datetime.datetime`-like objects for ease of calendar-based testing.

     >>> filename = iris.sample_data_path('uk_hires.pp')
     >>> cube_all = iris.load_cube(filename, 'air_potential_temperature')